gomorpheus/morpheus-apidoc/source/includes/_deploys.md

 Parameter | Default | Description
 --------- | ------- | -----------
-userVersion | null | Optional version tag for reference of teh build deployType | browser | The type of deployment.
+userVersion | null | Deployment Verison userVersion identifier. versionId | null | Deployment Version ID.
+This can be passed instead of userVersion. deployType | browser | The type of deployment.
 File based is browser, `git` for git and `fetch` for fetching from a url gitUrl | null | The ssh git url to use to fetch files for the archive gitRef | null | The branch or tag name to be used to fetch from on git. fetchUrl | null | Used for fetch deploy type.
-Can fetch a zip file or general file and extract into archive deployGroup | null | Not yet in use but used to organize deploys for multiple apps in the same group config | null | JSON encoded list of parameters that varies by instance type.
+Can fetch a zip file or general file and extract into archive deployGroup | null | Not yet in use but used to organize deploys for multiple apps in the same group configMap | null | JSON encoded list of parameters that varies by instance type.
 See below for more information

 ## Upload Files to Deployment Archive